wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/analyzing-data.rst

 Loading your Data File
 ----------------------

 Now it's time to load the data file we saved from the logger tool.
-Click on ``Select Data File``.
+Click on :guilabel:`Select Data File`.

 .. image:: images/selecting-data-file.png
    :alt: Selecting the existing data file